 If you’re a small business owner, you understand how important it is to quickly and economically obtain.
 Upgrade or replace the equipment needed to perform your daily tasks.
-Purchasing equipment outright can put substantial strain on your cash flow.
+Purchasing equipment outright can put a substantial strain on your cash flow.
 Equipment financing may be the ideal solution to keep your business functioning at optimal performance.
 To expand to meet increasing demand.
 The following will provide an overview of how equipment financing works.
 What rates and terms can you expect in today’s marketplace?
 What are the basic qualifications for these loans, and where can you obtain such a loan?

 We are going to discuss: